sailpoint-oss/golang-sdk/api_beta/docs/SourcesAPI.md

 )

 func main() {
-	id := "2c9180835d191a86015d28455b4a2329" // string | Source ID.
+	id := "2c9180835d191a86015d28455b4a2329" // string | The Source id
 	jsonPatchOperation := []openapiclient.JsonPatchOperation{*openapiclient.NewJsonPatchOperation("replace", "/description")} // []JsonPatchOperation | A list of account update operations according to the [JSON Patch](https://tools.ietf.org/html/rfc6902) standard.
-Any password changes are submitted as plain-text and encrypted upon receipt in Identity Security Cloud (ISC).
+Any password changes are submitted as plain-text and encrypted upon receipt in IdentityNow.

 	configuration := openapiclient.NewConfiguration()
 	apiClient := openapiclient.NewAPIClient(configuration)